Do you want to avoid unnecessary reading? Take a moment to think about this:

 I am a software engineer and I want to change Ampersand to suit my needs.
 You'll be delighted to see that your back-end software is as adaptable as your front-end software, and everything is generated towards proven technology for the sake of maintainable results.

-I work in an industry, an enterprise, or a government institute and I want to enhance my business.
-Ampersand is not interesting for you, unless you might need correct enterprise software, fast development, and you have smart enough engineers who are business oriented.
+I work in an industry, an enterprise, or a government institute and I hope Ampersand is the silver bullet that kills all vampires and solves my problems.
+Alas, Ampersand is not interesting for you, unless you might need correct enterprise software, fast development, and you have smart enough engineers who are business oriented and want to make the effort.

 Ampersand is a project with no funds.
 The people who are supporting Ampersand are volunteers with little spare time.
 This explains why there are omissions in this text.
 So please condone any shortcomings.
 We are looking for skilled volunteers to help this project forward, by the way.